The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

 - A pop-up selector of shapes has been implemented in the Game Board.
 However, we could not find a way to directly connect `gameManager.listOfPatterns` to the `ShapesModel`, unlike the `ComboBox` in `GameBoard.qml`, which accepts `gameManager.listOfPatterns` as a `model` without any issues.
 Therefore, a dedicated model has been created in QML, `ShapesModel.qml`.
 This solutions works correctly, but it duplicates the maintenance of the list of shapes, that now are defined both in C++ (in `patterns.hpp`).
 There should be a way to associate a simple `QStringList` as a model of a `ListView`.
+- The name of the `Patterns::setPatternIndex` method is poorly chosen, because it does much more than setting the current pattern's index.
+Consider changing the name, and even refactoring the whole function, maybe splitting it into smaller functions.
 - Fix the centering of the Game Board when the user selects a shape through the Combo Box.
 - Find a better way to filter the indices that should do nothing in `GameManager::setCurrentShape`. `GameManager` should know nothing about the numeric indices of the separators, and yet it should still be able to do nothing if a separator is selected.
 Maybe perform a check in `GameBoard.qml` before assigning `gameManager.currentShapeIndex` in `ComboBox`?
 - Try changing some `Q_INVOKABLE`s (the ones which are used in a `Q_PROPERTY`) to private slots, to enforce encapsulation.